If you’ve heard one thing about things to do in Copan, Honduras, you’ve heard about visiting its ruins.

 We learned that the enclosure would be kept open for the next few weeks, and that while most of the parakeets would move on, a small number would likely settle into the trees surrounding Macaw Mountain, essentially remaining informal members of the family.

-The release did give us an opportunity to meet the founder of Macaw Mountain–a Tennessee native whose drawl was still evident to us, even after more than 30 years of living in Honduras first as a fisherman, and later running Macaw Mountain.
+The release did give us an opportunity to meet the founder of Macaw Mountain–a Tennessee native whose drawl was still evident to us, even after more than 30 years of living in Honduras first as a fisherman, and later running the reserve.

 It never ceases to amaze me how varied the pasts and presents of all the different travelers and expats we meet around the world are: it’s a constant reminder that there’s no way to predict where life will lead.

-We did, eventually, make it to the Copan Ruins… but we have a confession to make: even there, the bulk of our time was spent hanging out with birds.
+We did, eventually, make it to the Copan Ruins, consistently touted as one of the best things to do in Copan… but we have a confession to make: even there, the bulk of our time was spent hanging out with birds.

 The Copan Ruins themselves were exactly what we expected them to be: interesting but not extraordinary, with their highlight being the intricate carvings present in some areas and the general lack of crowds.